mjheick/vibe-coding/README.md

 Readme: [spaceship-earth/README.md](./spaceship-earth/README.md)

-First project would be to see if we can duplicate [https://github.com/mjheick/spaceship-earth](my spaceship-earth).
+First project would be to see if we can duplicate [my spaceship-earth](https://github.com/mjheick/spaceship-earth).

 # m3u8_downloader.py